 Post Production Engineer

-We’re extremely proud of our first cohort of students who graduated in September in London and are now establishing themselves in the next stages of their careers.
-Scattered across the UK and Europe, in a range of different roles, from producers and engineers to undertaking internships, our alumni are working in studios and for a range of businesses in the music and cultural sectors.
+We’re extremely proud of our cohort of graduates who are now establishing themselves in the next stages of their careers.
+Scattered across the Netherlands and Europe, in a range of different roles, from producers and engineers to undertaking internships, our alumni are working in studios and for a range of businesses in the music and cultural sectors.

 By day, you’re soaking in the knowledge of industry experts.
 By night, you practice what you’ve learnt in a playground of high-end studio equipment.
 What more could you possibly want?